paezha/Reproducible-Research-Workflow/Session 6:  Forensic Issues and Archiving/Session_6_Notes.md

         -  Share plan with your partner so that they can read your DMP and provide feedback
         -  Read and provide feedback to your partner on the DMP that they have shared with you.
     - Export and upload your complete DMP to GitHub.
+2. For Next Week:
+    -  Bring a sample dataset to class next week to be used in the R exercise

 ### Suggested readings